HX2003/Adafruit-GFX-Partial-Buffer/README.md

 # Adafruit-GFX-Partial-Buffer
 Create a virtual buffer which can be modified just like a real display.
 Works only for 16 bit colour mode.
 Useful to prevent flickering when updating text for a small section of display.
 # Getting started
-In your sketch include this library
+In your sketch include this library.

 `#include <PartialBuffer.h>`